 As an avid field hockey player, Nicolas knows a lot about teamwork.
-Together with his team the Director of Data Science at Bertelsmann Education Group creates machine learning-powered software applications that help students and job seekers be more successful in their careers.
+Together with his team the Vice President of Product and Data at Bertelsmann Education Group creates machine learning-powered software applications that help students and job seekers be more successful in their careers.
 Having studied in Rotterdam and London, he is now based in New York.
 When everyone had to work from home during the pandemic, he set up his desk on the fire escape stairs of the house where he lives.
 After all, extraordinary conditions call for extraordinary measures!

 What did you do before you joined Bertelsmann?